 Demand Transparency.
 Force pharmaceutical companies to justify dramatic cost increases.
-And have “Socialist” Rick Scott help?

 Millions of Americans rely every day on prescription drugs to maintain their health.
 It is flagrantly unfair that U.S. Consumers pay the highest prices in the world and that many older adults have to choose between filling their prescriptions and buying food.
 From cancer treatments to EpiPens, drug companies' skyrocketing prices are pushing life-saving treatments out of reach for those who need them.
 Trump, Congress and state governments must stop pharmaceutical greed and cut drug prices now, not just talk about it.
 No one should have to choose between buying medicine or buying food for their families.
 It's shameful.

 Congress needs to quit talking and take action to protect seniors and all consumers and taxpayers from price gouging by drug companies.
-Demand that your legislators support commonsense solutions to lower prescription drug prices today.
+Demand that your legislators support common sense solutions to lower prescription drug prices today.
 Very few are doing the job.

 “Is Sen. Rick Scott a reformer?
 This legislation may suggest a reformer emerging or it may be political expediency,” said Jeremy Leaming, with the National Health Law Program.
-Scott does nothing that does not benefit him.

-Trump has sought to cast his many Democratic challengers for the White House as left-wing socialist radicals.
+President Trump has sought to cast his many Democratic challengers for the White House as left-wing socialist radicals.
 But what does he do with Scott?
 Socialism is great for fraudsters when the banks and financials institutions are bailed out, socialism in its purest form on behalf of those who clearly would have been shuttered completely and rightfully so, but not when the goal is to help those who most need the help and can least afford it.

 Scott’s legislation also would require pharmacies to tell patients what the out-of-pocket costs of their prescriptions would be if they didn’t use insurance — which he says sometimes can be cheaper.
-Why should what you pay ever be cheaper if you pay cash versus pay through private insurance for which you pay premiums?
-See the fundamental problem?

 But it’s the European pricing that’s attracted the most attention.

 “Even Gilead’s drugs were very expensive.
 But if they kept someone from needing a liver transplant, weren’t they worth it?
 And more companies have been brought into the Hep C market place and the prices have come down,” she added.
-But the prices were jacked up beyond all reason because there was no one watching the fox and the fox has been guarding the henhouse for far too long.